-Looking for resources to help you create your own music?
-Need some advice on how to support your future in music?
+Looking for resources for young people to compose and create?
+Need some advice on how to support a future in music?

 We’ll be updating this list regularly while we work on a more permanent home for our resources.